 Most countries have established laws that prohibit private businesses from improperly influencing government employees.
-Centene complies with all applicable anti-corruption and antibribery laws of the countries in which it conducts business.
+Centene complies with all applicable anticorruption and anti-bribery laws of the countries in which it conducts business.
 Centene's policies and anti-bribery laws, including the U.S. Foreign Corrupt Practices Act of 1977 (FCPA), strictly prohibit bribing government officials.
 Our commitment to complying with these laws and regulations is essential to maintaining Centene's reputation for integrity and fair business dealings.